 Am I Eligible for Compensation Through a Personal Injury Mass Tort Case?

 Most states have statutes that allow personal injury victims to pursue compensation.
-In a mass tort case, could be eligible for compensation under the following circumstances:
+In a mass tort case, you could be eligible to file a mass tort claim and receive compensation under the following circumstances:

 You might not even have to prove that the defendant's negligence caused you to be injured.
 You might only have to prove that you used a certain product as directed and suffered injuries.